 ATM Safety Best Practices

-Put your money away immedately and leave the ATM.
+- Put your money away immediately and leave the ATM.
 You can count it later in private.

 - Avoid using an ATM at night.
 If you must, choose an ATM that is well-lit and free from shrubbery or trees that obscure vision around the machine.
 Consider taking a buddy.